 To stay competitive and reduce waste, distributors within the food and beverage industry should be constantly seeking more effective means for delivering inventory to end-retailers and reducing expenditures on fuel costs, as well as labor costs involved in loading, unloading, and (depending on the distributor) merchandising.

-One effective way to achieve scheduling and route optimization is to use modern communication technology and tracking equipment.
+One effective way to achieve scheduling and route optimisation is to use modern communication technology and tracking equipment.
 New technologies enable distributors to be more responsive to supplier and vendor demands by streamlining interactions and enabling partners to make quick changes to their scheduled deliveries.
-Some distributors may even consider offering discounts reflective of inventory they’re trying to unload in a given area to further optimize delivery schedules.
+Some distributors may even consider offering discounts reflective of inventory they’re trying to unload in a given area to further optimise delivery schedules.

 5. Create More Collaborative Solutions